 In many cases, elderly individuals suffering from substance abuse problems are also often battling depression or other mental illnesses.
 This requires drug rehab for women and men in their golden years to be coupled with mental health treatments to ensure a more successful recovery.
 While there are programs that address co-occurring conditions for people of all ages, the elderly often benefit more from programs specifically targeting their age groups.

 This is helpful, partly because younger individuals are more likely to suffer from addiction related to the opioid crisis, while older adults are addicted to other substances.
 The triggers and causes of their addictions are often different, as well.
 For instance, older adults are more likely to abuse controlled substances out of loneliness, depression, or a means of self-medicating.
 Conversely, younger adults become addicted through peer pressure or trying to get an artificial boost of productivity.

-While treatment programs may be similar, there are Education, therapy, and support services tailored to specifically address the needs of older adults.
+While treatment programs may be similar, there are Education, therapy, structured sober living homes, and support services tailored to specifically address the needs of older adults.
 While they may also require a medical detox, there may be health concerns that place elderly addicts at greater risk.
 For that reason, a more gradual process may be applied and the individual may require more medical supervision.